 ***Update*** Consider my latest article on "The 3 Reasons to Embark on a Short Term Missions Trip" as another resource to help guide your decision.

-When considering a short term missions trip (1-4 weeks) or program consider the following questions:
+When considering a short term missions trip (measured in weeks) or program consider the following questions:

 - If you answered YES then your church needs a fundamental shift in how it views mission.
 The church doesn’t have a mission, rather, the mission has a church.
-To regard missions as something only a missionary does fulltime demonstrates an anemic view.
-Most contemporary churches fall into this paradigm, but imagine the results of valuing local missions first and compelling everyone to exist in that local mission rather than regarding the qualified missionaries as the only ones capable to ‘do’ mission.
+To regard missions as something only a “missionary” can do is a shallow view.
+Many contemporary churches fall into this paradigm, but imagine the results of valuing local missions first and compelling everyone to exist in that local mission rather than regarding the qualified missionaries as the only ones capable to ‘do’ mission.

 - If you answer ‘NO’ don’t go.
 One of the things short term missions work (and other foreign aid) inadvertently does is eliminate local employment.
 Do a quick benefit analysis where you compare if the trip primarily benefits the sender or the recipient.
 To put it simply, Mexicans know how to build houses, your teenagers don’t need to show them how.
 Let local workers work, you on the other hand should think twice about replacing them.
 Of course, if you’re not trying to alleviate poverty and you want the experience of helping someone in a far off land then so be it, there are many programs out there to do just that (I’m simply suggesting it’s not the best way to address the fundamental need of poverty).